Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The truly rich men are the ones who have health, loved ones and a work they love."
+> "Letting go means to come to the realization that some people are a part of your history, but not a part of your destiny."
-> — **Maxime Lagace**
+> — **Steve Maraboli**

 ---